 Diesel technicians are at the heart of a strong maintenance program, and technicians remain in demand.
-The Department of Labor has reported that employment of diesel service technicians and mechanics is expected to grow by 5 percent from 2018 to 2028.
+The Department of Labor has reported that the employment of diesel service technicians and mechanics is expected to grow by 5% from 2018 to 2028.
 The Bureau of Labor Statistics has also reported that 67,000 technicians will be needed to replace retired workers, and 75,000 new techs must be added to meet demand by 2022.

-Mike Hasinec, vice president of maintenance support for Penske Truck Leasing, said new technology could help attract technicians, and Penske has several programs to recruit, retain and promote technicians.
+Mike Hasinec, former vice president of maintenance support for Penske Truck Leasing, said new technology could help attract technicians, and Penske has several programs to recruit, retain and promote technicians.
 That ensures Penske has the talent it needs across its 750+ locations.

 “When technicians come to work for us, we let them know they will be working on the latest technology vehicles and that Penske has a robust training system so they can keep pace with new technologies,” Hasinec said, adding that Penske has also invested heavily in technology inside of the maintenance bays.
 “When you look at the type of tooling we equip our shops with, you can see we’re working towards a very clean environment for the technician, reducing old methods to perform certain task such as changing oil, fuel filters, testing batteries etc.”